F1rst-Unicorn/tiny-auth/doc/store.md

 #### `password`

-The password of the user, stored in cleartext, see [issue](https://gitlab.com/veenj/tiny-auth/-/issues/23).
+The encoded password of the user.
+Use tiny-auth's password encoder (usually installed as `tiny-auth-password-encoder) to generate a valid structure for the user.
+The tool will output a YAML object which must be put as a dictionary inside the `password` field.
+Mind the indentation.

 ### Client Configuration